 When her friends eventually met me, they oohed and ah-ed at my prosthesis instead of the way people used to react: staring then catching themselves and making a big spectacle out of not staring, bringing up anything and everything to alleviate the awkwardness.
 When one of her friends asked what I did, then recognized my writing, I realized: I am cool.
 After we broke up, I was sad, but I didn’t automatically assume I’d never find someone to like me again.
 I kept to myself for a few months, then put myself back out there.

 When I first made a tinder, I worried about whether or not to mention my disability.
 Now I have “cyborg” in my bio.
 My badass bionic arm is clearly visible in my pictures.
 I put out positive energy and have made connections in return.
 When a hot girl messages me, I don’t immediately ask myself why she’d ever be interested in me.
 I answer.

 My bionic arm feels like it belongs on my body, under my leather jacket, clutching my bag, or holding a vodka seltzer.
 It is like I get to wear the sexiest outfit in my wardrobe to every date.
 This confidence is from more than just my arm; it’s maturity, how I see myself and how others see me.

 The pressure of wanting women to like me used to scare me out of being myself.
 Now I know that I can attract women with my looks and personality, but to get that far, I needed the confidence my bionic arm granted me.
 My prosthetic has made me grow into myself in a lot of ways: in my personal style, as a writer and as a lesbian.
-It feels like when I learned the word queer and it just fit on my skin.
 I’m thankful for who I am, both queer and disabled, because who I am is pretty cool.

 So, if you see a bionic babe dressed in black on tinder, swipe right.